morinted/schedule-generator/README.md

 	Mandatory courses or electives you definitely want should not be using the optional option.
 It is more for when you are looking at which elective is most convenient for your schedule.

 7. After selecting your courses, you may choose to omit certain sections or activities (like DGDs) based on their location, professor, or if they're full.
 To do this, double-click your course or click the course and select "Edit".
-You can use the checkboxes in the pop-up window to change your selection.
+You can use the check-boxes in the pop-up window to change your selection.

 8. Select a sort order: Earliest start, shortest days, least days per week, whatever.
 You choose what matters most to you.
 By default, all other sort orders have a secondary sort of least days per week.
 Meaning that if two schedules have the same average starting time, the one with the least days will be favored.